-Indexes make finding the record faster, on huge databases, but it also makes it slower to save, as the index also has to be updated for each new record.
+A word of warning: Indexes make finding the record faster, on huge databases, but it also makes it slower to save, as the index also has to be updated for each new record.
 I have seen databases where every field is indexed and that is overkill.

 Microsoft Access databases should be split into a front end and a backend.
 Rather than go off topic here read all about splitting the database.

 Once it is split use our automatic Microsoft Access table re-link tool so that it will automatically reconnect when it is updated on users machines.

 Occasionally compacting the database can help, particularly if it hasn’t been done in a while.
 Still it doesn’t hurt to do this regularly, say once a month is sufficient.

 When there is too much data, or too many users it is time to outgrow Microsoft Access, at least on the back end.
 The easiest way to move to the next step is to install the free version of Microsoft SQL server, which is called Microsoft SQL Server Express.
 This is where the wheels meet the road, or the train tracks.
 This step will give the biggest improvement in speed along with the next step.
 It is not complicated, but you will require administrative privileges for the computer to be able to do it.
 There are wizards available to convert your database.
 If moving your data, don’t forget to make sure the new data locations are included on the backup.